 Art & Design

 At Holy Name, we are situated in the centre of vibrant Manchester.
-To reflect and celebrate the many rich backgrounds, cultures and experiences of our community, a stimulating, creative and varied bespoke curriculum has been developed.
+To reflect and celebrate the many rich backgrounds, cultures and experiences, a stimulating, creative and varied bespoke curriculum has been developed in Art at Holy Name.

-By having this breadth of exploration and experience, our children will be encouraged to think artistically and scientifically.
-For example, as part of our connection with STEAM, children might be designing and making a model with moving parts.
-These transferable skills will help to inspire children to think about careers in engineering, architecture, advertising and design, film-making, IT and games development to name a few, as well as developing their leadership and time-management skills.
+By having this breadth of exploration and experience, they will be encouraged to think artistically and scientifically.
+For example, they might be designing and making a model with moving parts.
+STEAM.
+These skills will also help to inspire children to think about careers in engineering, architecture, mathematic, designing and leadership, advertising and design, film-making, IT and games development.

-Our Art & Design curriculum develops creativity, engagement, inspires children and sets them challenges.
-This will equip our children with the knowledge and skills to experiment, invent, use their imagination and create their own works of art and design.
-The curriculum has appropriate subject knowledge, skills and understanding to explore, investigate, create and evaluate artwork.
-This holistic approach will enable our children to reach and exceed their potential at Holy Name in partnership with our local museums, art galleries and Z Arts, enabling our children to create pieces with a real purpose when displaying, showcasing and sharing their work.
-Our children will make links throughout the curriculum using their prior knowledge, skills, vocabulary and imagination to enable their abilities and creativity to shine.
-We will also make links through our Eco-school’s curriculum, e.g. our Year 4 children have the opportunity to apply their knowledge and skills to create art work by Henri Rousseau, related to the rainforest, then using recycled materials to create a piece of art.
+Our Art curriculum develops creativity, engagement, inspires children and sets them challenges.
+This will equip them with the knowledge and skills to experiment, invent, use their imagination and create their own works of Art, design and crafts.
+The curriculum has appropriate subject knowledge, skills and understanding to explore, investigate, create and evaluate artwork as set out in the National Curriculum.
+This holistic approach will enable our children to reach and exceed their potential at Holy Name school.
+In partnership with our local museums, art galleries and Z Arts, we will be enabling our children to create art work with a real purpose when displaying, showcasing and sharing their work.
+Our children will be making links throughout the curriculum using their prior knowledge, skills, vocabulary and imagination to enable their abilities and creativity to shine.
+We will also make links with our Eco school’s curriculum, the children will apply their knowledge and skills to create art work by Henri Rousseau, related to the rainforest and use recycled materials to create a piece of art Staff will also develop their CPD working alongside these outside agencies.
+We will begin to choose areas of development throughout the whole school and work on these themes through staff meeting, and afternoons specific to Art.
+Below is the skills process that the staff and children will work upon in the Early years and build up throughout KS1 and KS2.
+We will continually update resources through communication between the coordinator and staff members.

 Early Years Foundation Stage